Ministerial Intervention Visa: Your Final Shot at Success

 • Unintended consequences: Where the law produces an outcome that clearly was not intended.
 These cases are rare.

 • Inability to return: Circumstances outside your control that genuinely prevent you from going back to your home country.
+Country information can be provided as independent evidence to support claims of risk or harm if you return.

 These are high bars.
 “I have been here a long time” is not enough.
 “I have Australian friends” is not enough.
 You need something extraordinary.